 Romaji and English translation of the song 千鶴 (Chizuru) from the album STACKED RUBBISH and the single Hyena by the GazettE.

-This song was used as the ending theme of the 2006 Korean horror movie APT [Apartment].
+This song was used as the ending theme for the Japanese release of 2006 Korean horror movie APT [Apartment].

 - I also (usually) put repeats of chorus/verses/stanzas in [brackets] if they’re not written that way in the original lyrics for ease of singing along.